Intensive Wheel Throwing Masterclass

 Why a Masterclass?

 These workshops are intensive, once in a lifetime opportunities to learn directly from working potter and Onggi master Kwak Kyung Tae side by side in Icheon, South Korea.
 Plenty of one-on-one training will be available and the class size is deliberately kept small.
-This is the second year he is opening a series of workshops to the public and a chance to make a lifelong connection and mentor in the field.
+This is a chance to make a lifelong connection to Korea and a mentor in the field.
 Students will gain both theory and practical knowledge with a hands-on approach to the techniques involved.
 Each day will begin with particular demos followed by an intense day of practice.
 Students will get out what they put in (in terms of effort and results).
 The goal is for students to leave with a solid grasp of traditional Korean techniques and the confidence to apply them in their own practice and context.